chengr4/all-about-JS/all-about-TS/README.md

 ## `interface`

+> Interfaces are basically a way to describe data shapes, for example, an object

 - TS only
-- Enfore a certain structure of a class or object (define the shape)
+- Enfore a certain structure of a class or object (define the shape) => Interfaces are better when you need to define a new object or method of an object.
-- `interface` can extend another `interface`
+- `interface` can extend another `interface`, `class`
 - `interface` will merge same `interface` automatically (delcaration merging)
 - `interface` does not have Union `|` feature